 About the USS Constellation

-The Constellation was named for previous U.S. warships, which were in turn named for the constellation of stars on the American flag.
+The Constellation was named for previous U.S. warships, which were named for the constellation of stars on the American flag.
 The name Constellation was chosen for the ship ordered in 1956 because of the addition of Hawaii and Alaska to the Union and their stars to the U.S. flag.

 Construction Fire and Later Repairs

 Construction of the USS Constitution began in New York in 1956 but did not go smoothly.
-Close to finishing construction in 1960 a fire caused heavy damage in the Brooklyn Navy Yard.
+A fire caused heavy damage in the Brooklyn Navy Yard.
 A forklift accidentally pushed its cargo into a steel plate, which then knocked off the plug of a diesel fuel tank.